Path-dependency and emergent computing under vectorial driving: INTRODUCTION

 \section{INTRODUCTION}

 A central goal of condensed matter physics is to describe and understand how materials respond to external stimuli.
-This is particularly challenging for frustrated, multistable materials, such as amorphous solids or crumpled sheets \cite{Slotterback2012,paulsen2014multiple,Adhikari2018,keim2020global,Regev2021,Matan2002,Aharoni2010,Lahini2017,BensePNAS,Dor2022,Meeussen2023}.
-Their state does not only depend on the current driving, but also on the driving history, leading to a wealth of memory effects which classify materials and give insight into their underlying physics \cite{keim2019memory,PaulsenReview2024}.
-Examples of such memory effects include measuring after how many driving cycles the response becomes periodic \cite{paulsen2014multiple,BensePNAS,Lindeman2021,Regev2013,Schreck2013,RoyerChaikin,Kawasaki2016,LiuNagel2017,Nagasawa2019,KawasakiBerthier2020,LennardPRL}, or whether the material returns to a previous state when the driving returns to an earlier extremum \cite{BensePNAS,Dor2022,keim2021multiperiodic,Liu2024,Mungan2019Techn}.
-More complex memory effects can be leveraged to realize {\em in materia} computing, where the materials state represents the outcome of a calculation, and the initial state and driving history its input \cite{LennardPRL,Liu2024}.
+This is particularly challenging for frustrated, multistable materials, such as amorphous solids, crumpled sheets, or frustrated metamaterials \cite{SlotterbackPRE2012,PaulsenPRL2014,AdhikariEPJ2018,KeimPRR2020,RegevPRE2021,MatanPRL2002,AharoniNatMat2010,LahiniPRL2017,BensePNAS2021,ShohatPNAS2022,MeeussenNat2023,FlorijnPRL2014,GuoNat2023}.
+Their state does not only depend on the current driving, but also on the driving history, leading to a wealth of memory effects which classify materials and give insight into their underlying physics \cite{KeimRMP2019,PaulsenAR2025}.
+Examples of such memory effects include measuring after how many driving cycles the response becomes periodic \cite{PaulsenPRL2014,BensePNAS2021,LindemanSciAdv2021,RegevPRE2013,SchreckPRE2013,RoyerPNAS2015,KawasakiPRE2016,LavrentovichPRE2017,NagasawaSM2019,YehPRL2020,KwakernaakPRL2023}, or whether the material returns to a previous state when the driving returns to an earlier extremum \cite{BensePNAS2021,ShohatPNAS2022,KeimSciAdv2021,LiuPNAS2024,MunganAHP2019}.
+More complex memory effects can be leveraged to realize {\em in materia} computing, where the materials state represents the outcome of a calculation, and the initial state and driving history {are} its input \cite{KwakernaakPRL2023,LiuPNAS2024}.

 So far, studies of memory and computing have focused on driving with a single driving field, such as global compression or shear.
-For such {\em scalar}, quasistatic driving of athermal materials, transition graphs are emerging as a powerful tool for characterizing memory effects \cite{Regev2013,BensePNAS,Lindeman2021,Liu2024,keim2021multiperiodic,Mungan2019Techn,mungan2019networks,paulsen2019minimal,Mungan2020Techn,ProfusionHecke,melancon,kresling2021,Jiangnan2022,Lindeman2025}.
+For such {\em scalar}, quasistatic driving of athermal materials, transition graphs are emerging as a powerful tool for characterizing memory effects \cite{RegevPRE2013,BensePNAS2021,LindemanSciAdv2021,LiuPNAS2024,KeimSciAdv2021,MunganAHP2019,MunganPRL2019,PaulsenPRSA2019,TerziPRE2020,HeckePRE2021,MelanconAdvFuncMat2022,JulesPRR2022,DingJCP2022,LindemanSciAdv2025}.
 These represent states as nodes and irreversible transitions under sweeps of the driving parameter $\varepsilon$ as edges.
-They encode the response to any sequential driving protocol, thus allowing to precisely characterize memory effects and emergent computational capabilities \cite{paulsen2019minimal,Liu2024}.
+They encode the response to any sequential driving protocol, thus allowing {precise characterization of} memory effects and emergent computational capabilities \cite{PaulsenPRSA2019,LiuPNAS2024}.